-The OSUCCC - James is only demonstrate best practices in the second institution in the certification, which recognizes United States to receive this supportive cancer care. oncology centers that
+The OSUCCC - James is only the second institution in the United States to receive this certification, which recognizes oncology centers that demonstrate best practices in supportive cancer care.

 The OSUCCC - James has added two Ohio hospital systems to The James Cancer Network (JCN) - a system of collaborations among many institutions in cancer care.